 When writing or creating video, there is an expectation that it needs to be highly polished content.

-Podcasting is more like a conversation you have with a friend, so the level of production is actually going to be quite lower, and for most podcasts it is.
-NPR type podcasts that are heavily edited are the exception.
+Podcasting is more like a conversation you have with a friend, so the production level will be quite lower, and for most podcasts, it is.
+NPR-type podcasts that are heavily edited are the exception.

 They’re talking to the potential leads or to the audience around their area of expertise or topic of choice.